modm-io/modm/src/modm/processing/resumable/module.md

 ## Using Fibers

-Resumable functions can be implemented using stackful fibers by setting the `modm:processing:protothreads:use_fiber` option, which replaces the preprocessor macros and C++ implementations of this and the `modm:processing:protothreads` module with a fiber version.
+Resumable functions can be implemented using stackful fibers by setting the `modm:processing:protothread:use_fiber` option, which replaces the preprocessor macros and C++ implementations of this and the `modm:processing:protothreads` module with a fiber version.